 Dear Parents and Carers,

-This is an evolving situation and we are closely following the developing guidance from Public Health England, the local authority and the Diocese of Westminster.
-In line with government guidance we will be supporting our students and parents by opening the school to the two groups of students defined below.
-The school will remain open to these groups for at least the remainder of this term.
-This will be updated as we receive more information.
+In line with government guidance we will be supporting our students and parents by continuing to keep the school open to the two groups of students defined below.
+The school will remain open to these groups during term time.
 Please read this information carefully.

 Those students who we consider particularly need the support of being in school – we will contact these families to inform them that they will be able to attend school.